Hispanics and Latinos in Houston: Venezuelans

 Venezuelans traveled by airplane and arrived with their life savings, allowing them to buy houses in the $80,000-$190,000 ($- according to inflation) range.
 Venezuelans specifically chose to move to Greater Katy due to the Katy Independent School District's reputation and the proximity to their workplaces in west Houston, especially in the Energy Corridor.
 As a result, the Katy area received the nickname "Katyzuela".
-In regards to the nickname, Sebastian Herrera of the Houston Chronicle wrote "no one seems quite sure who to credit."
+In regards to the nickname, Sebastian Herrera of the Houston Chronicle wrote "no one seems quite sure who to credit".
 In particular, as of 2012 Venezuelans are concentrated in Cinco Ranch.
 As of 2015 two restaurants, Budare Arepa Express and Delis Café, according to Florian Martin of Houston Public Media, "could be considered the social centers of the Venezuelan community in Katy. " By 2016 real estate agents began using the "Katyzuela" moniker.
+By 2023, multiple Venezuelan restaurants were established in the Katy area.

 As of 2004 most Houston Venezuelans had anti-Chávez political stances.
 Some, including employees of Citgo, which was developing Venezuelan oil, favored Chávez.
 After Chávez died in 2013, members of the Venezuelan community expressed different opinions about him.
 The downturn of the Venezuelan economy after Chavez's death stimulated more emigration to the United States for family survival.

 St. Faustina Catholic Church in Fulshear has a Spanish worship service that attracts Venezuelan people.
 Naida Givvon established a Venezuelan cultural festival in 2011; it is held every year at the Southwest Equestrian Center.

+Beginning in 2011, the Katy Equestrian Center began having the "Viva Venezuela" festival, with 12,000 to 15,000 people going each year.